Jays beat Yanks for 8th straight, 1/2 game back in wild card

 Gary Sánchez and Luke Voit homered for New York with two outs in the ninth off Nate Pearson.
 Sánchez’s homer was his 21st and Voit’s was his ninth.

 Bichette and the Blue Jays took the lead in the seventh against Sal Romano (0-2), who was recalled from Triple-A Scranton/Wilkes-Barre before the game.
-Danny Jansen doubled, pinch-hitter Jake Lamb was hit by a pitch and Bichette followed with a soft, two-out single to left-center.
+Danny Jansen doubled, pinch-hitter Jake Lamb was hit by a pitch and Bichette followed with a soft, two-out single.

 Romano walked Marcus Semien to load the bases and was replaced by Wandy Peralta, who struck out Guerrero to end the inning.